K4H3NY4/INFAMA-MOVIES/README.md

 /add-movie.php will allow you to add movies to the system.

-you can also view the project on this link http://infama-movie.pacisvorgel.co.ke/
+you can also view the project on this link<br>
+http://infama-movie.pacisvorgel.co.ke/